Appendix C — Troubleshooting

 Beyond that, here are some common things students come across:

-• There is no package called ‘packagename’: You are trying to use a library that is named wrong or you don’t have installed.
+• There is no package called ‘packagename’: You are trying to use a library that is named wrong or you don’t have it installed.
 You can install packages with install.packages('packagename') where ‘packagename’ is replaced with the name of the package you actually want.

 • Forgetting to use quotation marks when they are needed: install.packages("ggrepel") will work, while install.packages(ggrepel) will generate an error.